List of Mamluk sultans

 The following is a list of Mamluk sultans.
 The Mamluk Sultanate was founded in 1250 by mamluks of the Ayyubid sultan as-Salih Ayyub and it succeeded the Ayyubid state.
 It was based in Cairo and for much of its history, the territory of the sultanate spanned Egypt, Syria and parts of Anatolia, Upper Mesopotamia and the Hejaz.
 The sultanate ended with the advent of the Ottoman Empire in 1517.

 The Mamluk period is generally divided into two periods, the Bahri and Burji periods.
-The Bahri sultans were predominantly of Turkic origins, while the Burji sultans were predominantly ethnic Circassians.
-While the first three Mamluk sultans, Aybak, his son al-Mansur Ali, and Qutuz, are generally considered part of the Bahri dynasty, they were not part of the Bahriyya mamluk regiment and opposed the political interests of the Bahriyya.
+The Bahri sultans were predominantly of Turkic origins, while the Burji sultans were predominantly Circassians.
+While the first three Mamluk sultans, Aybak, his son al-Mansur Ali, and Qutuz, are generally considered part of the Bahri dynasty, they were not part of the Bahriyya Mamluk regiment and actually opposed their political interests.
 The first sultan to come from the Bahriyya's ranks was Baybars.
-The Burji mamluks usurped the throne in 1382 with the accession of Sultan Barquq.
-The 34th sultan, al-Musta'in Billah, was also the Mamluk Abbasid caliph and was installed in power by the Burji emirs as a figurehead.
+The Burji mamluks usurped the throne in 1382 with the accession of Barquq. al-Musta'in Billah was also the Abbasid caliph and was installed by the mamluk emirs as a neutral figurehead ruler.